These often lavishly

 screen industries.

-marked the 40th anniversary of James Bond in the cinema.
-The
+Hall.
+2002 also marked the 40th anniversary of James Bond in

-attended by Pierce Brosnan and three former James Bond's
+was attended by Pierce Brosnan and three former 007s, along

-other actors and celebrities associated with the series over
+other cast and crew members associated with the James Bond

 its 40 year history. |